 Just a short boat ride off the coast of Cebu lies the tiny tropical paradise of Malapascua.
 The island is famous for its idyllic white-sand beaches, authentic environment, dining, and nightlife, and world-class scuba diving.

-But, the real attraction here lies offshore at the remote Monad Shoal.
-Each morning, these submerged reefs are visited by graceful pelagic predators, rising from the depths - thresher sharks.
+But, the real attraction here lies further offshore, at remote sites such as Monad Shoal and Kimud Shoal.
+That's because, these submerged reefs offer reliable encounters with one of the ocean's most graceful pelagic predators, thresher sharks.

 Passive and peaceful shark encounters

 Unlike many of the planet’s most popular shark diving destinations, the experiences you’ll have here are totally passive.
 You won’t see any feeding, baiting, chumming, or other artificial attraction methods being used.
-In fact, the threshers would be here every single morning with or without human interaction, making it all the more mesmerising.
+And, the fact that the threshers would be here with or without human interaction, makes each encounter all the more mesmerising.

-During thresher shark dives, you’ll be hovering out in the blue, or at a distance from the cleaning stations, so as not to disturb the sharks’ natural daily migration or the tiny cleaner wrasse that attract them.
+During thresher shark dives, you’ll be hovering out in the blue, or at a distance from the cleaning stations, so as not to disturb the sharks or the tiny cleaner wrasse that attract them.
 And, because thresher sharks are an extremely shy species, you’ll want to avoid making a lot of commotion underwater.
 So, excellent buoyancy control, slow deep breathing, and dive communication without loud sounds like tank bangers are absolutely mandatory.

 Everything you need to know about these wonderful creatures in a FREE 50 page guide.
 Read online or download today!